 It finally happened.
 While I sat in my car during one of my soul crushing Southern California commutes, jammed into the I-15 freeway, paying my morning penance for living in the suburbs, it happened.
 On the radio, pundits were worked into a lather, clambering about the latest runaway victory of candidate Trump.
 Their tone was acceptance.
 Gone was the harsh warnings of the danger of nominee Trump or President Trump, dare we say.
 Gone was the disbelief or predictions of failure.
 Acceptance had seeped into their consciousness.
 And for the first time, I felt myself starting to normalize a Trump general election candidate-then a President Trump.
 I could feel myself preparing for what that might be like.
 Because that’s what we do.

 We humans are capable of normalizing amazing things.
 We can put up with a lot, if we choose to.
-When I was in the service, my team built a camp in a remote location pretty far away from anything.
+Years ago, deployed as a Naval Officer to Africa, my team built a camp in a remote location.
 Within days, a massive hive of killer bees infested the showers and stung us to death whenever we wanted to get clean.
 I remember one time in particular after I’d showered and endured a half dozen bee stings to the face, mumbling to a buddy heading the other direction, “At least I’m clean”.
 I was willing to deal with quite a bit of downside-repeated bee stings to the face, because I was so dirty.
 I felt it was a fair trade off.
 Get clean, or don’t get stung by bees.
 I had no third option.
 Now I was normalizing President Trump, because I felt like I had not other choice.

 So there I was, sitting in my car, stuck in traffic, suffering through the bee stings to the face that was candidate Trump’s victory speech in Nevada.
 I started thinking, “maybe it wouldn’t be too bad to have that ass hole stick it to the Chinese…maybe he might finally strike a deal between Israel and Palestine…maybe he could bully congress into doing something for once” and then I caught myself.
 I was surrendering.
 And I’m not the only one.
 We have entered into dangerous territory.